-Long-lived perennial with tap root, narrow hairy leaves and slender habitus.
-Rosy-pink, sometimes more or less pale flower with drooping petals and orange-greenish centers.
-Heat and humidity tolerant, also drought tolerant perennial.
+Long-lived perennial with a tap root, slender habitus, and narrow hairy leaves.
+Rosy-pink (sometimes more or less pale) flower with drooping petals and orange-greenish centers.
+Heat, humidity, and drought tolerant perennial.
 Flowers 2 to 4 weeks earlier than purple cone flower (Echinacea purpurea).
-Flowers can be slightly fragrant.
+The flowers can be slightly fragrant.

-Important medical plant, used by Native American and nowadays too - it used to prevent and treat the common cold, flu, and upper respiratory tract infections.
-It is also used to increase general immune system function and to treat urinary tract infections.
+Important medicinal plant used by Native American cultures and in Western medicine - it is used to prevent and treat the common cold, flu, and upper respiratory tract infections.
+It is also used to increase general immune system function and treat urinary tract infections.

-Due to it’s natural look, the best is to plant several plants or masses in somewhat natural looking flowers beds, drier prairie plantings or for naturalizing.
-The best if combined with fine flowering grasses - for example Stipa tenuissima, Sporobolus heterolepis!!!
+Due to it’s natural look, it's best to plant several plants or masses in somewhat natural-looking flowers beds, drier prairie plantings or use it for naturalizing.
+Looks great when combined with fine flowering grasses - Stipa tenuissima or Sporobolus heterolepis, for example!

-For other good perennial combinations add native perennials like Artemisia ludoviciana, Agastache (‘Blue Fortune’ , A. nepetoides), Asclepias tuberosa, Baptisia, Callirhoe, Eryngium juccifolium, Penstemon, Pycnanthemum, Liatris, Silphium terenbinthinaceum or bigger grasses like Panicum virgatum.
-Somehow this Echinacea looks good when combined with plants that remind of “thistle”, so these non-native perennials – any Eryngium (E. planum, E. giganteum,…), Echinops, Knautia macedonica, but also with Geranium sanquineum, Perovskia or Salvia nemorosa.
+For other good perennial combinations, add native perennials like Artemisia ludoviciana, Agastache (‘Blue Fortune’ , A. nepetoides), Asclepias tuberosa, Baptisia, Callirhoe, Eryngium juccifolium, Penstemon, Pycnanthemum, Liatris, Silphium terenbinthinaceum or bigger grasses like Panicum virgatum.
+This Echinacea looks good when combined with plants that remind of thistles, such as these non-native perennials: any Eryngium (E. planum, E. giganteum,…), Echinops, Knautia macedonica, but also with Geranium sanquineum, Perovskia or Salvia nemorosa.

-Blooming time : main flowering period is June – July, blooming naturally continues till September, but with small amount of flowers.
-Deadheading can extend bloom period, but it will remove the desirable seed.
+Blooming Time: main flowering period is June – July; blooming naturally continues until September, but with small amounts of flowers.
+Deadheading can extend the blooming time, but removes the desirable seeds.

-Origin: native wildflower to Eastern and central North America from Wisconsin and Michigan south to Texas and Louisiana.
+Origin: native wildflower to Eastern and central North America from Wisconsin and Michigan, and south to Texas and Louisiana.
 Also native in Ontario and scattered in a few eastern states between Maine and Georgia.
-Naturally in dry to mesic black soil prairies, gravel prairies, openings in dry rocky woods, oak savannas, limestone glades, abandoned fields, open areas along railroads.
+Naturally found in dry to mesic black soil prairies, gravel prairies, openings in dry rocky woods, oak savannas, limestone glades, abandoned fields, and open areas along railroads.

-Attracts Butterflies or Pollinators: several long and short-tongued native bees, incl. bumble bees, honey bees, butterflies, and skippers.
+Attracts Butterflies or Pollinators: several long and short-tongued native bees, including bumble bees, honey bees, butterflies, and skippers.
 The caterpillars of the Silvery Checkerspot butterfly feed on the foliage, caterpillars of the Wavy-Lined Emerald moth and Common Eupithecia moth feed on the flowerheads.

-Attracts Hummingbirds: occasionally hummingbird feed on the nectar, goldfinches occasionally eat the seeds
+Attracts Hummingbirds: hummingbirds occasionally feed on the nectar, goldfinches eat the seeds